JeffinBao/lightsail-ss/README.md

 - Download your ssh default private key from Lightsail page under you `Account/SSH keys`.
 If you don't find your ssh key, maybe you need to manually create an instance for the first time.
 After you download your private key, it's better to put into `~/.ssh` folder.

 - `git clone` my repository
+- Change the `password` in `ansible-playbook/config.json` to your own password.
 - `cd` into `lightsail-ss/terraform` folder
+- Modify `terraform.tfvars` file according to your own AWS account information.
 - Run `terraform init` to initialize terraform
 - Run `terraform apply` and wait for the command promt, then type `yes`.
 Then, wait for the automation process finishes.
 In the end, a public ip will be printed in the terminal.
 You can use that ip to configure ShadowsocksX-NG client.
 - If later you want to destroy the instance, run `terraform destroy`.
 Terraform will take care of the state and destroy the resources for you.